Eddie Shore: Honors and recognition

 Shore was elected to the Hockey Hall of Fame in 1947.
 The Boston Bruins retired his uniform number, 2.
 The Eddie Shore Award is given annually to the AHL's best defenceman.
 The Boston Bruins also give out their own annual Eddie Shore Award, which is given to the player "demonstrating exceptional hustle and determination".
 In 1970 Shore was awarded the Lester Patrick Trophy for contributions to U.S. Hockey.
 Also being inducted into the Canada's Sports Hall of Fame in 1975.

-In 1998, he was ranked number 10 on The Hockey News list of the 100 Greatest Hockey Players, making him the highest-ranked pre-World War II player.
+In 1998, he was ranked number 10 by the Hockey News on its list of the 100 Greatest Hockey Players, making him the highest-ranked pre-World War II player.

-For his contributions to the game of hockey, Eddie Shore was awarded the vanity license plate "MR HOCKEY" by the Commonwealth of Massachusetts.
+For his contributions to hockey, Eddie Shore was awarded the vanity license plate "MR HOCKEY" by the Commonwealth of Massachusetts.

 In 2017 Shore was named one of the 100 Greatest NHL Players of all time.

-He was inducted into the Massachusetts hockey Hall of Fame in 2019.
+He was inducted into the Massachusetts Hockey Hall of Fame in 2019.

-There is a Memorial Plaque in West Springfield, MA in Shore’s honor.
+There is a memorial plaque in West Springfield, Massachusetts, in Shore’s honor.
 The commemorative plaque honoring Shore is displayed at the Eastern States Exposition Coliseum.
 It highlights his roles as a player, coach, manager, benefactor, and mentor to youth.

-Artifacts and memorabilia from Shore’s early career and local involvement are displayed in his hometown museum in Cupar, Saskatchewan highlighting recognition of his legacy.
+Artifacts and memorabilia from Shore’s early career and local involvement are displayed in his hometown museum in Cupar, Saskatchewan, highlighting recognition of his legacy.

 He was honored during the Bruins centennial celebrations in 2024.
-Being named to the Boston Bruins all centennial team.
+Being named to the Boston Bruins all-centennial team.